-To sum up this HyperX Pulsefire Haste review: this mid-range gaming mouse is minimalist, honeycombed and lightweight, it's one of the best gaming mice you can buy.
+To sum up this HyperX Pulsefire Haste review: this mid-range gaming mouse is minimalist, honeycombed and lightweight.
+It's also one of the best gaming mice you can buy today in 2022.

 The HyperX Pulsefire Haste is a fairly basic gaming mouse.
 Everything it says it can do, it does it very well.
 It doesn’t have all the extravagant features of a top-tier mouse, but considering its price, it has just about everything you need.
 The holey design does make me worry about crumbs, though.